 Now, I want to be straight with you about how this works.

-There are only two things that can happen when you make a phantom bid on a gold stock. s
+There are only two things that can happen when you make a phantom bid on a gold stock.

 HEADS: The stock never drops to your bid price.
 You keep the cash and move on to your next target.